-Reputation economy today, however, has another dimension of significant importance: The digital traces we leave on the web and social media every day; all kinds of ratings of companies, organizations, products or individuals lead to a "social score", a digital reputation - reputation as an online currency in the digital society.
+Reputation today has another dimension of significant importance: the digital traces we leave on the web and social media every day; all kinds of evaluations of companies, organisations, products or people lead to a "social score", a digital reputation - reputation as an online currency in the digital society.